Control Flow: Teaching Programs to Choose and Repeat

 Exercise 1: Days in a Month

-Use switch to implement a function that returns the number of days in a given month, accounting for leap years.
-Use fall-through to merge months with the same number of days.
+Use switch to implement a function that returns the number of days in a month based on the month and whether it is a leap year.
+You are required to use the fall-through feature to merge months with the same number of days.

-Search for a target value in a two-dimensional matrix.
-After finding it, break out of the nested loops in two different ways: one using a flag variable, and one using goto.
+Search for a target value in a 2D matrix.
+Once found, break out of the multi-level loop in two ways: one using a flag variable, and one using goto.

-Implement a wait function with a timeout mechanism to avoid deadlocks caused by bare while waiting:
+Implement a waiting function with a timeout mechanism to avoid deadlocks caused by naked while waiting: